 - In regards to pricing, you may want to assess how quickly the benchmark company can change pricing to respond to market needs or their knowledge of competitors pricing tactics and the cost and time associated with these.

 - When it comes to product development you may want to benchmark processes associated with testing and/or launching new products/services.

-- For channel management it may be worthwhile to benchmark the strength of relationship with distributors or the benchmark company’s ability to attract and retain the best distributor(s).
+- For channel management, it may be worthwhile to benchmark the strength of the relationship with distributors or the benchmark company’s ability to attract and retain the best distributor(s).

 - For marketing communication possible processes to benchmark are skills, reputation management, sales training, and/or program development and execution along with the cost and time associated with these.

 - In the area of Marketing information management, it can be a good idea to benchmark gathering customer and competitive information, tracking customer needs and wants, using market research skills to develop effective marketing programs, and processes for analyzing market information.

 - When it comes to Marketing planning, planning skills, the ability to effectively segment and target the market, processes and costs for developing marketing strategies all make good benchmarking targets.

 - Benchmarking Marketing implementation may require looking at how marketing resources are allocated and comparing the results produced by various programs.

 As you deploy the study, be sure you understand the results the benchmark company has realized by improving the process in terms of customer satisfaction, delivering value to customers, retaining valued customers, market share growth relative to competitors, sales revenue growth, acquiring new customers, increasing sales to existing customers, and reaching financial goals.